lsst-sims/sims_featureScheduler_runs/README.md

 ## Experiments with results

+DDF: Dithering strategies for the deep drilling fields.
+Also an attempt at the DESC DDF strategy.

+ToO: Testing using LSST to follow up on target of opportunity events

+alt_sched: Trying to drive specific cadence like alt-sched

 baselines: Tests varying number of exposures and pairs in different filters.

-twilight: Using twilight time as a seperate survey.
+cadence: Testing forcing things to perform a more specific cadence

+etc: Other random experiments, such as using azimuth distance rather than slewtime.

 exp_time: Dynamically adjusting exposure times to maintain more uniform image depths.

+filter_changer:  Experiment with changing when the

+footprints: Trying different survey footprints and filter distributions

 rolling_cadence: Variety of rolling cadence strategies.

-footprints: Trying different survey footprints and filter distributions

-DDF: Dithering strategies for the deep drilling fields.

-cadence: Testing forcing things to perform a more specific cadence

-alt_sched: Trying to drive specific cadence like alt-sched

-rotator: Scheduling the camera rotator angle
+rotator: Try varying the camera rotation angle

-template_obs:  Making sure the full sky is covered in all filters in all years.
-Important for image differencing templates and ubercal.

-etc: Other random experiments, such as using azimuth distance rather than slewtime.
+short_expt: Include short exposure time all-sky surveys

+template_gen: Make sure the entire sky is covered each year of the survey

+twilight: Using twilight time as a seperate survey.

+vary_weights: A large parameter sweep varying the standard basis function weights

+## Planned Experiements

+LMC:  Including extra surveys of the LMC and SMC

 ## Other runs of interest